Frequently Asked Questions

 When will I receive my orchestral excerpts?

-Once your audition application and fee has been processed you will receive an email with a link to your Audition Excerpts.
+As soon as you submit your Audition Application, you will get an email with a link to your Audition Excerpts.
+Don't forget to check your spam inbox!

-Please contact us via [email protected] if you completed your application and have not received your excerpts e-mail.
+Please contact us at [email protected] if you submitted your application but did not get an email with a link.

 What should I do in preparation for my audition?